ForkFarmer/ForkFarmer/README.md

 ![FF](https://user-images.githubusercontent.com/66434789/134285111-7b3dd991-b1ef-4876-bdae-4a838dd1618e.png)

 # Frequently Asked Questions
 **How does it work:** ForkFarmer is a front end for XCH forks which interacts with the XCH fork daemon process and log files.
-You will still need to install and configure the specific XCH forks you would like to run. https://xchforks.com/ is a good starting point to discover forks.
+You will still need to install and configure the specific XCH forks you would like to run. https://xchforks.com/ & https://alltheblocks.net/ are great starting places to discover forks.

 **How to use:** After you install Java, double-click on jar or Java -jar ForkFarmer.jar from the command line.
 On Windows most forks will automatically be detected.
 On Linux currently you have to create an FF_Settings.yaml and configure paths manually, check discord for more help.